ShahriyarR/CPython_things/README.md

 * Especially interested in adding more video links from conferences which I have found with my own notes.
 * Please if you see something new then send PR with new related information.
 * Expected to be huge README file.
-* I speak English, Russian and Turkish.
+* I want to speak in English, Russian and Turkish.
 Please do not be surprised.

 ## Books:
 1. [Inside The Python Virtual Machine](https://leanpub.com/insidethepythonvirtualmachine)